michaelelkabas/CryptoClustering/README.md

 ## Files

 - `crypto_market_data.csv`: The dataset containing cryptocurrency market data.
-- `Crypto_Clustering_starter_code.ipynb`: The Jupyter notebook with the starter code for the challenge.
+- `Crypto_Clustering.ipynb`: The Jupyter notebook with the starter code for the challenge.

 ## Steps